To Assuage Russia, Obama Administration Backed Off Syria Chemical Weapons Plan

 Chlorine is not illegal for Syria to possess, though its use as a weapon is prohibited.

 The United States turned to the Hague-based chemical weapons watchdog to get to the bottom of it.
-Within weeks, the Organization for the Prohibition of Chemical Weapons established a fact-finding mission to determine whether chlorine had been used.
-It was, the organization concluded.
+Within weeks, the Organisation for the Prohibition of Chemical Weapons established a fact-finding mission to determine whether chlorine was used.
+The organization concluded that chlorine was used.
 But it had no authority to say who it thought was responsible.

-Frustrated by the inability to pin the blame on Damascus, U.S., British and French diplomats brainstormed about setting up some forum to attribute responsibility for the crimes.
+Frustrated by the inability to blame Damascus, U.S., British, and French diplomats brainstormed about setting up a forum to assign responsibility for the crimes.
 But they knew they would have to get the proposal through the U.N.
 Security Council, where the Russians could veto it.

-But Power, Wa’el and a group of other mid-level advocates scattered throughout the White House and State Department still struggled to get Foggy Bottom’s leadership to sign off on it, according to former U.S. officials.
+But Power, Alzayat, and a group of other mid-level advocates scattered throughout the White House and State Department still struggled to get Foggy Bottom’s leadership to sign off on it, according to former U.S. officials.

-In February, 2015, Bob Mikulak, then the U.S. ambassador to the Organisation for the Prohibition of Chemical Weapons, met with representatives from Britain, Germany and France in the Hague.
+In February 2015, Bob Mikulak, then the U.S. ambassador to the Organisation for the Prohibition of Chemical Weapons, met with representatives from Britain, Germany, and France at the Hague.
 There, they refined the plan for what would be called the Joint Investigation Mechanism, which would empower experts from the U.N. and the chemical weapons watchdog to name those responsible for the attacks.

-Power and Mikulak did not respond to emailed requests for comment.
+Power and Mikulak did not respond to requests for comment.

-The Hague-meeting gave the initiative added momentum, and broadened institutional support within the State Department.
+The Hague meeting gave the initiative momentum and broadened institutional support within the State Department.
 Meanwhile, America’s closest allies, Britain and France, began to openly press the administration to pursue talks with Russia.

 But the push for accountability remained stuck.

-“The paramount objective was to avoid any confrontation with the Russians,” said a second former State Department official who also worked on the Syrian chemical weapons file.
+“The paramount objective was to avoid any confrontation with the Russians,” said a second former State Department official who worked on the Syrian chemical weapons file.
 “Kerry did not want these things to spoil his effort to reach a diplomatic settlement with the Russians.”

 Efforts to reach Kerry through a former aide were unsuccessful.
+But a former senior State Department official familiar with his thinking said any suggestion that Kerry tried to thwart action on Syria’s chemical weapons “is simply inaccurate.”

+“Secretary Kerry favored doing more, not less, to hold the Syrian regime accountable, including for using chemical weapons,” the former official said.
+“At no time did he seek to de-emphasize that objective.”

-Meanwhile, staffers in the offices of Anthony Blinken, then deputy secretary of state and Wendy Sherman, the undersecretary of state for political affairs, refused to approve the plan.
+Meanwhile, staffers in the offices of Anthony Blinken, then deputy secretary of state, and Wendy Sherman, the undersecretary of state for political affairs, refused to approve the plan.

 The second State Department official recalled conversations with Blinken’s and Sherman’s staffers warning that the push for accountability would “undermine the political process in Syria, and that we have to take into account the nuclear negotiations with Iran.”

-“We fought tooth and nail and beat our heads against this immovable object,” the official added.
+“We fought tooth and nail and beat our heads against this immovable object,” the official said.
 “They basically refused to clear the paper and refused to engage constructively with the different stakeholders in the interagency process.”

-Other former officials argued that it made no sense for Kerry and his top advisors to suppress any effort to hold Assad’s regime to account.
-The formal peace process, they noted, remained effectively frozen during late 2014 and much of 2015.
+Other former officials argued that it made no sense for Kerry and his top advisors to suppress any effort to hold Assad’s regime accountable.
+The formal peace process, they noted, remained effectively frozen in late 2014 and most of 2015.

-But the second State Department official countered that Kerry was keen throughout the period to restart the peace process, and reduce the levels of violence in Syria.
+But the second State Department official countered that Kerry was keen throughout the period to restart the peace process and reduce the violence in Syria.
 Russia’s cooperation was seen as crucial.

 Blinken declined a request for comment.
-But Sherman said any suggestion she and Blinken were slow-rolling efforts at the U.N. to hold Syria accountable for chlorine use is “a little perplexing.
-I remember vividly our strong denunciations of the chlorine attack and our constant efforts to press Russia to denounce the attacks.”
+But Sherman said any suggestion that she and Blinken were slow-rolling efforts at the United Nations to hold Syria accountable for chlorine use is “a little perplexing.”

+“I remember vividly our strong denunciations of the chlorine attack and our constant efforts to press Russia to denounce the attacks,” she said.

-There may have been differences over tactics, she added, and whether it made more sense to force the Russians into a veto or to pursue other means towards holding the regime accountable.
+There may have been differences over tactics, she added, and whether it made more sense to force the Russians into a veto or to pursue other means toward holding the regime accountable.
 “I don’t believe there was any stonewalling at all,” she said.

-Sherman also challenged the “mythology” that U.S. diplomatic efforts in Syria were somehow dependent on the potential impact it might have on the negotiations on Iran’s nuclear program.
+Sherman challenged the “mythology” that U.S. diplomatic efforts in Syria were dependent on the potential impact it might have on the negotiations on Iran’s nuclear program.
 “Nothing could be further from the truth,” she said.

-Among the arguments marshalled against the initiative was that punishing the regime for weaponizing chlorine, which was not classified as a weapon of mass destruction, was less urgent than ending a war that has left more than 400,000 dead.
-Indeed, the number of Syrians killed by chemical weapons–more than nearly 1,500 by the end of 2015, according to the Syrian American Medical Society–amounts to only a fraction of the country’s dead.
+Among the arguments marshaled against the initiative was that punishing the regime for weaponizing chlorine, which was not classified as a weapon of mass destruction, was less urgent than ending a war that has left more than 400,000 dead.
+Indeed, the number of Syrians killed by chemical weapons — more than nearly 1,500 by the end of 2015, according to the Syrian American Medical Society — amounts to only a fraction of the country’s dead.

-But proponents countered that there was no signs that Syria would ever agree to a political transition, and that turning a blind eye to Assad’s use of chlorine would send a signal that the international ban on the use of chemical weapons would be undermined.
+But proponents countered that there were no signs that Syria would ever agree to a political transition, and that turning a blind eye to Assad’s use of chlorine would send a signal that the international ban on the use of chemical weapons would be undermined.

 “I’m not saying the Obama administration could have prevented” the sarin attack on Khan Sheikhoun, according to the second State Department official.
 “But by never taking a strong position against the regime, never curbing its use of chemical weapons and other attacks against civilians, it has emboldened the regime to do whatever they want.”

-Indeed, as reports of chlorine attacks increased, international inspectors suspected Syria was cheating on its claims to have destroyed its entire chemical weapons arsenal.
-In its declaration to the chemical weapons watchdog, Syria denied it had ever weaponized sarin or that it possessed the kinds of short-range rockets used in the Ghouta attack.
-Syria also denied that that its premier center for weapons of mass destruction and missile technology, the Syrian Studies and Research Center, played any role in the country’s chemical weapons.
+As reports of chlorine attacks increased, international inspectors suspected that Syria was cheating on its claims to have destroyed its chemical weapons arsenal.
+In its declaration to the chemical weapons watchdog, Syria denied it had weaponized sarin or had the short-range rockets used in the Ghouta attack.
+Syria also denied that its premier center for weapons of mass destruction and missile technology, the Syrian Scientific Studies and Research Center, played any role in the country’s chemical weapons.

-Behind closed doors, the U.S. urged the the Organisation for the Prohibition of Chemical Weapons to establish an elite team of chemical weapons inspectors–known as the Declarations Assessment Team, or DAT–to poke holes in the Syrian declaration.
-They quickly discovered the presence of warfare agents, including sarin, Soman and VX, at two of the Syrian research center’s facilities at Barzah and Jamrayah, where Syria had initially insisted no chemical weapons activities had occurred.
+Behind closed doors, the United States urged the Organisation for the Prohibition of Chemical Weapons to establish an elite team of chemical weapons inspectors — known as the Declarations Assessment Team, or DAT — to poke holes in the Syrian declaration.
+They quickly discovered the presence of warfare agents, including sarin, Soman, and VX, at two of the Syrian research center’s facilities in Barzah and Jamraya, where Syria had initially insisted no chemical weapons activity had occurred.

 But the findings only hardened Russian opposition.

-Russia and Iran effectively blocked the adoption of a measure that would have required greater access to those research facilities and placed controls on Syria’s chlorine stocks access.
-At the Security Council, Russia threatened to veto any attempts by the U.S. and it allies to punish Syria.
+Russia and Iran effectively blocked the adoption of a measure that would have required greater access to those research facilities and placed controls on Syria’s access to chlorine stocks.
+At the Security Council, Russia threatened to veto any attempts by the United States and its allies to punish Syria.

-“They knew we weren’t going to enforce this in a military way,” said a former White House official.
+“They knew we weren’t going to enforce this in a military way,” a former White House official said.
 “They gambled, and appropriately so, that we were not going to send Tomahawk missiles in defense of the DAT.”

-In the end, the State Department and the White House ultimately gave Ambassador Power the green light in the Spring of 2015 to begin negotiations with Russia on a resolution establishing the new investigation team At that point, the Obama administration has secured it landmark nuclear pact with Iran, easing concerns that the president’s crowning diplomatic achievement could get sidetracked.
+In the end, the State Department and the White House gave Power the green light in the spring of 2015 to begin negotiations with Russia on a resolution establishing the new investigation team.
+At that point, the Obama administration has secured its landmark nuclear pact with Iran, easing concerns that the president’s crowning diplomatic achievement could get sidetracked.

 After months of negotiations with Russia, the U.N.
-Security Council adopted a resolution in August, 2015, establishing the new investigation team, some sixteen months after reports first emerged of chlorine’s use.
+Security Council adopted a resolution in August 2015 that established the new investigation team, some 16 months after reports of chlorine’s use emerged.

-“Pointing the finger matters,” Power said after the vote, arguing it would deter future attacks and ensure accountability for criminals.
+“Pointing the finger matters,” Power said after the vote, arguing that it would deter attacks and ensure accountability for criminals.

 But holding Syria accountable for its crimes was another matter.

-Nearly a year after its creation, the joint body issued two reports in June and October 2016, attributing Syrian government of responsibility for three chlorine attacks and accusing the Islamic State of firing mustard gas rockets at the opposition controlled town of Marea.
+Nearly a year after its creation, the joint body issued two reports in June and October 2016, assigning the Syrian government responsibility for three chlorine attacks and accusing the Islamic State of firing mustard gas rockets at the opposition-controlled town of Marea.

-Britain and France pressed the U.S. to move ahead with a follow-up resolution sanctioning Syria for using chlorine.
-But Power put on the breaks.
-This time around, Kerry was in the thick of talks with his Russian counterpart Sergei Lavrov aimed at ending the siege of Aleppo.
+Britain and France pressed the United States to move ahead with a follow-up resolution sanctioning Syria for using chlorine.
+But Power put on the brakes.
+This time around, Kerry was in the thick of talks with his Russian counterpart, Sergei Lavrov, aimed at ending the siege of Aleppo.

-“There was always a reason to delay,” said a former U.S. official.
+“There was always a reason to delay,” a former U.S. official said.

-It was not till the following year that the resolution — largely written by the Obama administration — was put to a vote by the Trump Administration.
+It was not until the following year that the resolution, largely written by the Obama administration, was put to a vote by the Trump administration.
 Russia quickly vetoed it, potentially sending a signal to Syria that it could carry out chemical attacks with impunity.

-Within weeks, Syria upped the stakes, reintroducing sarin into the battle field at Khan Sheikhoun.
-Only this time, President Donald Trump ordered the U.S. military to fire 59 Tomahawk missiles at the airbase where the chemical weapons bomber was launched, and warned that he would use force again if it happened again.
-The strike inflicted limited damage on the airbase, which continued to serve as a base for strikes against opposition-controlled towns.
+Within weeks, Syria upped the stakes, reintroducing sarin into the battlefield at Khan Sheikhoun.
+Only this time, President Donald Trump ordered the U.S. military to fire 59 Tomahawk missiles at the air base where the chemical weapons bomber was launched, and warned that he would use force if it happened again.
+The strike inflicted limited damage to the air base, which continued to serve as a center for strikes against opposition-controlled towns.
 And it has done little to stem the violence in Syria.
 But there have been no confirmed reports of Syria using chemical weapons since.

 Photo credit: JACQUELYN MARTIN/AFP/Getty Images